-- Use a Residual Current Device or RCD whenever you use electrical appliances outside - they protect you against electrocution and fires caused by electrical faults.
+- Use a RCD whenever you use your pressure washer, as they will reduce the risk of electrocution and fires caused by electrical faults.

 - Never use defective electrical connections or extension cables.
-If any cable is damaged, don't use the appliance until you replace the cable.
+If any cable is damaged, don't use the appliance until you have replaced the cable.

 - Never touch the mains plug or socket with wet hands.